weber1158/core-plot/README.md

 This project is licensed under the MIT License.

 ## <b> Acknowledgements </b>
-The <small>`core_plot`</small> function uses code from Ayad Al-Rumaithi (2024) to generate the cylindrical objects in the visualization if the Paritial Differential Equations Toolbox is not found on the user's current path.
+The `core_plot` function uses code from Ayad Al-Rumaithi (2024) to generate the cylindrical objects in the visualization if the Paritial Differential Equations Toolbox is not found on the user's current path.
 I also thank MATLAB user Voss for clarifying the procedure needed to properly edit the patch objects in the non-PDE Toolbox visualization.

 <b>Reference</b>